-- Canada and provinces: estimates of unemployment should not have a CV (standard error relative to the estimate)2 greater than 2 percent for Canada, and 4 to 7 percent for the provinces. - Census Metropolitan Areas (CMAs)/Employment Insurance Regions: CVs of 15 percent or less for 3 month average estimates of unemployed.
+- Canada and provinces: estimates of unemployment should not have a CV (standard error relative to the estimate) greater than 2 percent for Canada, and 4 to 7 percent for the provinces.
+(See section 7.2 for explanation of sampling error and CVs (Coefficients of variation)). - Census Metropolitan Areas (CMAs)/Employment Insurance Regions: CVs of 15 percent or less for 3 month average estimates of unemployed. - Economic Regions (ERs): CVs of 25 percent or less for 3 month average estimates of unemployed.